Football 3rd And Goal

-In football, 3rd and goal refers to the downs system.
-A down is one chance for a team’s offense to run a play in an attempt to advance the ball.
-A team has four downs in a series to reach the line to gain, which is ten yards downfield from where the first snap in the series took place.
+In football, third and goal refers to a specific scenario in the downs cycle of an offensive drive.
+A down is one of four chances for a team’s offense to run a play in an attempt to advance the ball.
+A team has four downs in a series in which they attempt to reach the first down line, or line to gain, which is 10 yards downfield from where the first snap in the series took place.

-Describing a team’s position on the field consists of the down the offense is on and the number of yards the offense needs to reach the line to gain.
-If a team is on its third down and has gained six yards, it would be referred to as “third and 4" in reference to the four yards between the line of scrimmage and the line to gain, which is often the first down line.
+The format for describing a team’s position on the field consists of stating the down the offense is on and the number of yards the offense needs to reach the line to gain.
+If a team is on its third down and has gained six yards, for example, it would be referred to as “third and four,” in reference to the four yards between the line of scrimmage and the line to gain.

 However, if the goal line (the line marking the end zone) is within 10 yards of the first snap in the series, the number of yards between the line of scrimmage and the goal line may be replaced with “and goal.”
 On third down, in this scenario, field position can be described as third and goal, regardless of how many yards are necessary to reach the end zone.
 This applies to first, second, and fourth downs as well.
 In other words, a play can be described as “first and goal,” “second and goal,” “third and goal,” and “fourth and goal.”

 3rd and Goal Strategy